|Each baccalaureate degree has a major (core program requirements). The number of courses required for each major varies.

 If you notice many unspecified (1XXX, 2XXX, etc.) credit assignments in the evaluation of your transfer equivalencies, you could submit official course outlines to have more specific credit assigned, which would assist with application to the General Education requirements of the degree.
 Check out the necessary steps to take here.
 You can also consult with Arts Academic Advising about the application of your transfer credit (see contact details below).

-If you have potential Interior Design (INDS) transfer equivalencies, (you have attended another interior design, environmental design, or architectural design program) you will need to submit PDF documents of detailed course outlines and examples of completed course assignments for evaluation directly to the Interior Design advisor, Paula Dozois.
+If you have potential Interior Design (INDS) transfer equivalencies, (you have attended another interior design, environmental design, or architectural design program not listed above) you will need to submit PDF documents of detailed course outlines and examples of completed course assignments for evaluation directly to the Interior Design advisor, Paula Dozois.
 You can reach her at firstname.lastname@example.org.

 Please direct any questions you have to Arts Academic Advising at email@example.com.
 If you want to book an appointment, please call 403.440.8585.